Code-Institute-Submissions/Daffie95-wikipies-MS3_MayResub/README.md

 <hr>
 I have not found a way to visualize functional previews of jinja code on VsCode, thus the large ammount of commits to the main branch.<br>
 I pushed commits for testing to push changes to heroku and to display the changes made in the code.
 This did force me to push multiple commits with the same description to declare what I was working on, more like workin on a separate branch, but instead doing testing on main.
+I appologize for the large ammounts of commits.

 ## 6. Testing.